communitiesuk/prsdb-infra/ReadMe.md

 This repository contains the Terraform configuration for the infrastructure of the Private Rented Sector Database (PRSDB) service.
 The main respository for the service, which includes Architecture Decision Records for this infrastructure can be found at https://github.com/communitiesuk/prsdb-webapp

-## Setting up terraform

-Install the appropriate version of Terraform by following [these instructions](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
-We are currently using 1.9.x, so make sure you select that version.
-If using the "Manual installation" method, you can select the correct version from the dropdown at the top of the installation page.
+## Connecting to AWS
 Install the latest AWS vault by following [these instructions](https://github.com/99designs/aws-vault).
 (N.B. there is no windows AMD64 version, so you need to use 386 in that case).
 You will need to rename the .exe file to "aws-vault.exe" and add it to your PATH.

 Install AWS CLI by following [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).